 Feldstein continued, "I will never forget this experience and from the bottom of my heart, I want to thank very single person who came to the August Wilson for the love and support you have shown me and our amazing cast and crew.
 The people I have had the great joy of bringing 'Funny Girl' to life with every night, both on and off the stage, are all remarkably talented and exceptional humans and I hope you continue to join them on Henry Street after I depart on July 31st."

-Feldstein concluded her time as Fanny Brice on July 31 and said her goodbyes to her castmates, as she's the first original cast member to depart from the show.
+Feldstein, indeed, concluded her time as Fanny Brice at the end of July and said her goodbyes to her castmates as the first original cast member to depart from the show.
 The same day, Feldstein shared some last words about her Broadway performance via Instagram and captioned a photo series of her time on set, "'But now it's just another show.
 And you leave 'em laughing when you go.'"

-Michele will replace Feldstein as "Funny Girl"'s new lead.
-The production announced the news via Twitter on July 11, writing, "Emmy Award-nominee LEA MICHELE and Tony Award-nominee TOVAH FELDSHUH join #FUNNYGIRL beginning September 6!"
-Feldshuh will replace Lynch, who worked with Michele on "Glee," while actor Julie Benko will fill in as the temporary lead between July 31 and Sept.
-4.
+Michele replacing Feldstein was announced by the production via Twitter on July 11, writing, "Emmy Award-nominee LEA MICHELE and Tony Award-nominee TOVAH FELDSHUH join #FUNNYGIRL beginning September 6!"

-On July 12, Lynch reacted to news of Michele joining the show in an interview with Deadline.
+The actor, who has, too, since departed from the "Funny Girl" revival as her character Mrs. Brice, reacted to news of Michele joining the show on July 12 in an interview with Deadline.
 "She's just going to take this show and make it her own.
-I'm so glad she's getting the opportunity in real life to do the show and not just on 'Glee,'" she told the outlet.
-Lynch also said there was no secret reason she and Michele won't appear together on stage.
-She said, "You know, it was just a really strong idea to have Feldshuh and Lea premiere together.
+I'm so glad she's getting the opportunity in real life to do the show and not just on 'Glee,'" Lynch told the outlet.
+She also said there was no secret reason she and Michele won't appear together on stage.
+She said, "You know, it was just a really strong idea to have [Tovah] Feldshuh and Lea premiere together.
 That's the only reason [we won't appear together].
 I adore her."

 Later, in an Aug.
 9 interview with Playbill, Lynch insisted the decision had more to do with her hectic schedule.
 "I have a vacation August 14th, and then I had just like five shows after that, and it's a six-hour flight, so I thought, 'let's end it now,'" she explained.
 "It has nothing to do with not wanting to see Lea [Michele]."
 She drove the point home, adding, "I text with Lea.
 She and I are fine.
 I'm thrilled for her. . . .
 There's no drama here.
 None."